Nettlejuice

 Picture

-And for the entire month of April I will be sharing posts about how I am using the spring tonic plants in my own practice for subscribers to my Herbalist’s Journal.
+Want regular inspiration for your medicine making delivered directly to your inbox?
+I write about how I am using the medicinal plants in my own practice for subscribers to my Herbalist’s Journal.
 You can check out all the subscription levels and join here… https://www.patreon.com/nettlejuice

 0 Comments